-- B1 Gather, synthesise and evaluate information. - B2 Undertake independent, critical analysis.

-- B3 Organise and present ideas within the framework of a structured and reasoned argument, oral or written. - B4 Evaluate theories about translation and interpretation and their application
+- B1 Gather, synthesise and evaluate information. - B2 Undertake independent, critical analysis. - B3 Organise and present ideas within the framework of a structured and reasoned argument, oral or written. - B4 Evaluate theories about translation and interpretation and their application - B5 (For those who choose to write a dissertation) Design a research project and select and employ appropriate research methodologies.

 B1-4 skills are developed through seminar preparation and presentation, group discussion and written assignments and (for the dissertation) through one-to-one tutorials to facilitate the development of independent study and research skills.
+B5 is developed through one-to-one tutorials to facilitate the development of independent study and research skills through student self-evaluation.

 B1-4 are assessed by means of course work (e.g. essays, oral presentations) and unseen written examinations.
 They are also assessed as part of oral examinations.
 They may also be assessed by dissertation.
+B5 is assessed by dissertation / final-year project.